 Sara Cole [email@example.com, cell phone (614) 589-1940] or

 Instruments and Services

 Researchers can be trained to use our devices in as little as two hours.
-For consultations, scheduling of training, or for contracted image acquisition, contact the lab manager, Bill Archer.
+For consultations, scheduling of training, or for contracted image acquisition, contact the lab manager, Sara Cole.

 Rates are updated annually.

 - Single cells and multilayered tissues